softwaresaved/ref-2021-analysis/README.md

 # Processing of REF 2021 submissions

-Team members can access [https://docs.google.com/document/d/1HBTiIFS5aqfwd8OonJDXF0MirpWMyczKEfb1jbSvY4c/edit](the running notes for meetings), which provide details of the project goals and decisions.
+Team members can access [the running notes for meetings](https://docs.google.com/document/d/1HBTiIFS5aqfwd8OonJDXF0MirpWMyczKEfb1jbSvY4c/edit), which provide details of the project goals and decisions.

 ## Data explorer